mlanza/solomode/docs/creators-guide.md

 * rules, and
 * registration.

-The gap between Registration and Derby is a couple weeks.
-Your development can and should precede all this.
-In fact, except for Registration and Derby, nothing is bound by dates.  **You can create your thread and rules anytime after reading this notice**.
-This enables you to be nearly done before any of the key dates—or holidays!—arrive.
+The gap between Registration and Derby is a couple week.
+Don't dilly dally. **You can create your thread and rules anytime after reading this notice**.
+This way your submissions will be approaching done by the time Registration—and the holidays!—arrive.

 ### Thread
 Create a thread.
 It's your public relations channel.
 You'll use it to share news, record plays, and accept audience feedback for your solo mode.